High School Students

 Figures and Tables: Up to three figures and one table can be included in your submitted concept project paper with proper captions as shown in the previous sections of this document.
 Captions should be inserted before the tables and after the figures.
 Make sure that all figures and photos are clearly visible.
 If the jury cannot clearly see and understand the role of the visual material, the project paper may be reviewed negatively.
 All drawings, photographs, and plots should be clearly labeled identifying the relevant components contained in the figure.

 Abbreviations and Acronyms: Define abbreviations and acronyms the first time they are used in the text.
 Do not use abbreviations in the title unless they are unavoidable.

 Equations: Number any equations consecutively with equation numbers in parentheses, as in (1).
 Use parentheses to avoid ambiguities in denominators.
 Punctuate equations with commas or periods when they are part of a sentence, as in

 References: References (in short or long format) should be used whenever material is borrowed from another source.
 Borrowing or copying information from sources without referencing them will result in the elimination of the submission without review.
 Number citations consecutively in square brackets .
 Some examples are provided below.

-All concept project papers are to be submitted in Portable Document Format (PDF) online via the International Concept Project Competition 2018 web site.
+All concept project papers are to be submitted online via the International Concept Project Competition 2018 web site.
 Papers will not be accepted via e-mail, fax, or post.
 Once your paper has been successfully uploaded, a confirmation notification will be sent to the contact address provided in the first page.

 Word count: 810 (this number should not exceed ~1000)